Who, What, Where, When & How Much: Ask these 12 Questions before hiring a remodeling contractor.

 Why You Want to Hear it: Of course, the cost of remodeling will be one of your first concerns and it is always best to have realistic expectations.
 Something you may want to ask yourself is how much HGTV have you been watching and are the costs (not to mention timelines) that you see on various programs going to help set realistic expectations or hinder.
 While doing research for your project you may have friends, co-workers, or family that have recently had a remodel completed by a reputable and professional remodeling firm.
 Asking them about their overall experience and the cost of the project is a great way to get a feel for what you can expect.
 However, if you are uncomfortable with asking them how much they spent (after all that could get awkward) then be sure to check out Remodeling magazine’s annual Cost vs Value Chart.
 The CvsV Chart has a number of projects outlined with both the general cost of the project and the return value organized by regions across the United States.
 So, for an informative third party resource go to www.remodeling.hw.net.

 VanderBeken Remodel’s Answer: Every remodel is unique, because every client is unique and therefore their design and finish selections will be unique.
-Generally speaking, the upscale remodels, we are well known for run between $40-$70K for a bathroom, $70-$150 for a kitchen and $200K+ for an addition.
+Download our free Snohomish County Home Remodel guide to explore the costs and considerations of remodeling your home.
 Rest assured, as a design-build remodeling company VanderBeken Remodel will walk with you step-by-step throughout the whole remodel answering your questions and providing expert design and construction advice to ensure you receive the remodel of your dreams (and your budget).

 Question #7: How often will you stop by to check on the progress?